ai-com-app/template_framework/android/图片框架/README.md

 ## 图片框架

-1)    [Picasso](https://github.com/ai-com-app/picasso) A powerful image downloading and caching library for Android.
+1. [Glide](https://github.com/ai-com-app/glide) An image loading and caching library for Android focused on smooth scrolling.

-2)    [Glide](https://github.com/ai-com-app/glide) An image loading and caching library for Android focused on smooth scrolling.
+2. [Picasso](https://github.com/ai-com-app/picasso) A powerful image downloading and caching library for Android.

-3)    [Fresco](https://github.com/ai-com-app/fresco) An Android library for managing images and the memory they use.
+3. [Fresco](https://github.com/ai-com-app/fresco) An Android library for managing images and the memory they use.

-4)    [PhotoView](https://github.com/chrisbanes/PhotoView)  Implementation of ImageView for Android that supports zooming, by various touch gestures.
+4. [PhotoView](https://github.com/chrisbanes/PhotoView)  Implementation of ImageView for Android that supports zooming, by various touch gestures.

 ### 介绍